Couples Should Travel Together – There is no better way to get to know someone inside and out than to travel with them.

 The islands feature places such as Fallen Jerusalem, The Baths and Virgin Gorda.
 Located on its own island, the Scrub Island Resort offers three beaches, one of which is only reachable via kayak.

-Bahamas, on the other hand, features spots like the Abaco Beach Resort and Boat Harbour Marina.
+Bahamas, on the other hand, features spots like the Abaco Beach Resort and Boat Harbor Marina.

 Accommodations and amenities come in exciting variants, all poised to satisfy your romantic cravings.